 A. A Medication Authorization form must be completed and signed by a doctor before any medication, including over-the-counter, can be brought to school.
 All medication must be brought into the office with the signed form.
 Students are not to have any medication (over-the-counter or prescription) with them on school campus expect for an inhaler or epi-pen with the proper form signed.

-A. Please email attendance@thegroveschool.org or call the HS office at 909-798-7831.
+A. Please email attendance@thegroveschool.org or call the office at 909-798-7831 ext 1.

 A. The annual, overnight campout provides an opportunity for staff and students to come together as a community in preparation for the upcoming school year.
 This event is planned by teachers at the Farm, and by students at the High School.
 It creates a shared experience to build community, share student knowledge, establish norms and practices, and prepare for the school year.

 A. Winterims are designed for middle school students and consist of a week of student-driven curriculum, which may include nights away from home and travel.
 Winterims require weekly planning meetings, extensive fundraising, and oversight by staff.
-Winterims take place the week before Spring Break, and are chaperoned by teachers and staff.
+CAWE is the High School equivalent of a Winterim.
+It includes: outside experts, academic, interdisciplinary objectives, staff and student accountability, travel outside the local area.
+CAWE and Winterims take place the week before Spring Break, and are chaperoned by teachers and staff.
+CAWE and Winterims conclude with a demonstration day on Friday afternoon in which students present to the community what they learned and experienced during the week.

 A. Each student is placed with a mentor, who they work with for three years.
-Mentors are responsible for assisting their students with goal setting, and completion of school-wide projects (ie: internship, community service, Praxis, student led conferences, senior projects, etc.).
+Mentors are responsible for assisting their students with goal setting, and completion of school-wide projects (ie: internship, community service, student led conferences, senior projects, etc.).
 Mentors also help maintain an open line of communication between parents and the school.

 A. Twice a year students will give a formal presentation to their mentor, parent/guardian and a peer.
 In this presentation students will reflect on their performance with The Grove School Outcomes and discuss their goals.
 Mentors and other audience members can ask questions or ask for clarification.